 Reach our Experts at 321-428-7635 now and we’ll help you begin finding a new system.

 How Do I Determine What Type Refrigerant My AC Uses?

 If you’re unsure what kind of refrigerant your air conditioning has, you can look at its nameplate.
 This piece is often situated on the outdoor condenser.
 Or you can look in your owner’s manual.

-If you’re unable to locate it, Cocoa residents should call us at 321-428-7635 and our pros can provide support.
+If you’re unable to locate it, Melbourne residents should call us at 321-428-7635 and our pros can provide support.

 Why are Refrigerants Detrimental to the Environment?

 Older kinds of refrigerants can hurt the environment and lead to climate change.
 Here’s a look at the history of residential air conditioner refrigerants: